Contacting HM Revenue & Customs (HMRC) if you have specific needs

 For a quick overview of what HMRC say about how their customer service and policy work complies with the Equality Act, see our news piece ‘HMRC issue report showing how it complied with its public-sector equality duties’.

 You can also find HMRC’s ‘Your Charter’ on the GOV.UK website.
 The charter sets out what HMRC expect from you, but also what you can expect from them.

-In our news piece ‘Dealing with HMRC if you have mental health conditions’, we look at some of the help that HMRC offer, including the making of ‘reasonable adjustments’ under the Equality Act 2010.
+In our news piece ‘Dealing with HMRC if you have mental health conditions’, we look at some of the specific help that HMRC offer to disabled people, including the making of ‘reasonable adjustments’ under the Equality Act 2010.

-Email contact with HMRC is limited, however increasingly you can do things like securely submit forms to HMRC online, e.g. tax refund forms or the form to claim the marriage allowance.
+Increasingly you can do other things online in a secure manner with HMRC, like submit forms, e.g. tax refund forms or the form to claim the marriage allowance.
 It’s always a good idea to print or save a hard copy of what you have submitted to HMRC for your own records and also the confirmation of receipt page, if any.

-If you are not online and cannot use these electronic forms, the government can help you with their assisted digital scheme, where someone will help you by inputting your data into the online system on your behalf, or by helping you put your data into the online service yourself.
+If you are not online and cannot use these electronic forms, HMRC can help you with their assisted digital scheme, where someone will help you by inputting your data into the online system on your behalf, or by helping you put your data into the online service yourself.

 HMRC also run a webchat facility when you are completing certain forms – this provides you with the opportunity to have a question answered by an adviser while you are completing the form.